Severe Weather in the North East 1901-2010

 2 March 1962 Heavy Snow

-Winter 1962-63 Heavy snowfall and low temperatures, then flooding.
+Heavy snowfall and low temperatures, then flooding.

-The first snows began in November 1962, when two shepherds near Rothbury, Northumberland, were lost in a blizzard and found frozen to death days later.
+The first snows began in November 1962, when two shepherds near Rothbury, Northumberland, were lost in a blizzard and were found frozen to death days later.
 A second covering fell on Christmas Eve.
-The North East would stay under an almost continuous blanket of snow until March.
+The North East would then stay under an almost continuous blanket of snow until March.

-On December 27, a four-hour traffic jam clogged up Newcastle after several lorries got stuck in the snow on Gateshead’s West Street.
+On December 27 1962, a four-hour traffic jam clogged up Newcastle after several lorries got stuck in the snow on Gateshead’s West Street.
 Many remote farms and villages across Northumberland and Durham were cut off throughout January 1963.
 Even telegraph poles disappeared beneath massive snowdrifts.
 All roads to Scotland were impassable.
+But problems didn’t stop when the ice began to melt, with burst water pipes everywhere.

 18 July 1964 Rain and Flooding